mdn/content/files/en-us/learn/html/introduction_to_html/test_your_skills_colon__html_text_basics/index.md

 In this task we want you to turn the first un-marked up list into an unordered list, and the second one into an ordered list.

-Try updating the live code below to create the finished example:
+Try updating the live code below to recreate the finished example:

 {{EmbedGHLiveSample("learning-area/html/introduction-to-html/tasks/basic-text/basic-text2.html", '100%', 700)}}